Tobias-DG3YEV/RA-Sentinel/RASBB/readme.md

 # The hardware

-The PCB of the RASBB contains several processing unit as well as sensors and radio interfaces.
+The PCB of the RASBB is made of a FR4 eight layer PCB which containins several processing units, sensors, radio and wired interfaces.

 Following you find a (incomplete) list of the features its features:

 * Two Artix 7 FPGAs with 100k Logic Elements each